dotlas/golden-plate-map/README.md

 ## Codebase

-This repository serves as a starter template for the project.
+This codebase serves as a starter template for the app.
 It is built using the following technologies:

 - [![Next.js]](https://nextjs.org) - a powerful app framework for the web